 I signaled Miki I would be withdrawing for one minute.
 I needed to have an emotion in private.”

 Murderbot returns for a third and autumnal installment.
 ‘Bot is a little more experienced, but honestly is making some familiar mistakes.
 As we all do, really, but I guess I expect more from a heartless killing machine.
 In this installment, ‘Bot is heading to a “terraforming” installation abandoned by the corporation GrayCris, hoping to find data for the fight between GrayCris and Dr. Mensah.
 Unfortunately, it means integrating itself into an exploration team that already includes an A.I.:

 “When I called it a pet robot, I honestly thought I was exaggerating.
 This was going to be even more annoying than I had anticipated, and I had anticipated a pretty high level of annoyance, maybe as high as 85 percent.
 Now I was looking at 90 percent, possibly 95 percent.”

-However, Wells always manages to tap me in the feels along with engaging the brain-pan.
+Wells always manages to tap me in the feels along with engaging the brain-pan.
 She’s good like that.
 I’m glad she’s finally getting some long-overdue popular recognition (as opposed to her early Hugo-Neb nominated works), because I’d like to see her financially secure enough to keep dreaming up worlds.

 If you like ‘Bot and bots, you may also enjoy A Closed and Common Orbit (it really does stand alone), another A.I. book.
-If you think you enjoy Wells, I highly encourage you to give her other books a try, except she’s a tricky one, and many of her books are very, very different from one another from the vaguely neo-Edwardian England Necromancer to the matriarchal fantasy world of the Raksura.
+If you think you enjoy Wells, I highly encourage you to give her other books a try, except she’s a tricky one, and many of her books are very, very different from one another from the vaguely neo-Edwardian England The Death of the Necromancer to the matriarchal fantasy world of the Raksura.
 Find one that appeals and go with that.